On completeness and parametricity in the realizability semantics of System F: System and positive types

-Given a countable set $\C V=\{X_{1},X_{2},X_{3},\dots\}$ (that we will also write as $X,Y,Z,\dots$) of symbols, called \emph{type variables} (or, simply, variables when no ambiguity occurs), the set $\C{T}$ of types of System $F$ is defined by the grammar below:
+\begin{defi}[System $\FF$ ``\`a la Curry''] Given a countable set $\TT{TypeVar}=\{X_{1},X_{2},X_{3},\dots\}$ (that we will also write as $X,Y,Z,\dots$) of symbols, called \emph{type variables} (or, simply, variables when no ambiguity occurs), the set $\TT {T}$ of types of System $\FF$ is defined by the grammar below:

-Given $\sigma\in \C T$, $FV(\sigma)$ and $BV(\sigma)$ indicate, respectively, the set of the \emph{free} and \emph{bound} type variables occurring in $\sigma$.
+Given $\sigma\in \TT T$, $\TT{FV}(\sigma)$ and $\TT{BV}(\sigma)$ indicate, respectively, the set of the \emph{free} and \emph{bound} type variables occurring in $\sigma$.

 A \emph{type declaration} is an expression of the form $x:\sigma$, where $x$ is a term variable and $\sigma$ is a type.
 A \emph{context} $\Gamma$ is a finite set of type declarations in which distinct declarations have distinct variables.
 A \emph{judgement} is an expression of the form $\Gamma\vdash M:\sigma$, where $\Gamma$ is a context, $M$ a term and $\sigma$ a type.